elfi-dev/elfi/CONTRIBUTING.rst

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.md.
-3. The pull request should work for Python 3.7, or later.
+3. The pull request should work for Python 3.7 and later.
 Check https://github.com/elfi-dev/elfi/actions/workflows/pytest.yml and make sure that the tests pass for all supported Python versions.